Midhurst: Media

 Local news and television programmes are provided by BBC South and ITV Meridian.
 Television signals are received from the nearby Midhurst TV transmitter situated northeast of the town.

 Local radio stations are BBC Radio Sussex on 104.8 FM, Heart South on 97.5 FM, Greatest Hits Radio West Sussex on 106.6 FM, and V2 Radio, a community online-based station.

 The town's local newspaper is the Midhurst and Petworth Observer, published on Thursdays.

 Education

 The secondary school in the town is Midhurst Rother College.
 It succeeds the former grammar school, founded in 1672.
 It is an Academy school formed following the closure of the grammar school and Midhurst Intermediate School in January 2009.
 In 2012/13 it was designated as "outstanding" by Ofsted.
 Girls were first admitted to the school in 1956.

 There is a state primary school in Midhurst, the Church of England Primary School, in Ashfield Road.
 Other state primary schools in the catchment area include those of Easebourne and Stedham.
 In Easebourne there is also a private primary school, Conifers.

+From 1888 to 2009, the Sisters of Mercy of St Margaret's Convent, Midhurst ran a school in the town.